robustUTEP/arch1-project0/README.md

   You are welcome to use either the 5x7 or 8x12 fonts we provide.
   To reference the font file, you'll also need to modify the Makefile.

+  Be sure to watch this video on how to [render bitmap fonts](https://www.youtube.com/playlist?list=PLW7kRC02iWTIxCZzo2IKSNpN15lRscCs2).

  # Learning outcomes

  - ability to use emacs editor and linux command-line compilation tools using bash shell
  - git: ability to clone repo and add/commit/push changes
  - ability to understand and modify C programs with separate compilation and include files
  - bitfield manipulation
  - able to use make & understand and modify Makefiles
  - abile to understand and modify simple programs written in C